 Job Outlook and Salary for Tax Examiners

-Jobs with the federal government pay the most with an average salary of $59,690, followed by state, then local government agencies, the BLS said.
+Jobs with the federal government pay the most with a median salary of $59,340, followed by state and local government agencies, the BLS said.

 Education and Training for Tax Examiners

 In general, a bachelor’s degree, relevant experience or a combination of both are requirements for a career as a tax examiner, according to the BLS.
 The degree may be in a specific field such as business administration or accounting.